 What will the results tell me?

 You’ll receive a full semen analysis, as described above, but you’ll also get personalized recommendations tailored to your lifestyle (BMI, nutrition, exercise habits, and so on).
 Your lifestyle and the way you treat your body has far more impact on your fertility than what a semen analysis lets you know, so if you actually make these changes, it can have a significant impact on your fertility.
+This, in combination with tracking your partner’s fertility through methods such as BBT charting or using ovulation predictor kits, can help to increase your chance of conceiving.

 Is an at-home sperm analysis as complete and accurate as the one at a clinic?